-CLS 481: Environmental Microbiology, 2(1+1)
+CLS 481: Environmental Microbiology, 2(1+1) Pre-requisite: CLS 241

 This course is designed to provide students with an understanding of vital activities that microorganisms perform in nature, and in the broader dimension of organic activities in the total ecosystem.
-Students would develop an appreciation in the useful and harmful roles of microorganisms in the food and dairy industries.
+Students would develop an appreciation in the useful and harmful roles of micro-organisms in the food and dairy industries.
 They will also learn to appreciate the use of microorganisms, microbial quality controls in industrial processes and in the treatment of waste materials.

-CLS 482: Clinical Practice Microbiology, 3(1+2)
+CLS 482: Clinical Practice Microbiology, 3(1+2) Pre-requisite: CLS 471